mmmfang/mta-elevators/README.md

 MTA feed is returned in XML, not JSON.
 Learned a lot here... out of necessity!
 Took me a long time to figure out a way to overcome the Cross Origin Request Error (CORS).
 Matt Huntington explained I should make a server-side call to the MTA XML feed via my server, and then send that info to a route on my site, and then make an AJAX request to my own site.
 This took a while for me to figure out!
 I wanted my code to be more Angular and less jQuery so I first Angularized it by using a $http request instead of a $.get.
 Then I used a plugin to convert XML to JSON, which Angular works well with.There was definitely a learning curve, but glad I was able to get a deep understanding of Node, CORS and XML through all my time trying to udnerstand this!

 Used bcrypt to hash my passwords, for the first time in a MEAN app.

+Filtered appearance of words using Angular custom filters and regular JS functions